 Sitting on the floor works.
 But sitting on a perfect-for-you cushion for meditation works even better.

 I have yet to find my perfect match, not for lack of options in the world, but for lack of interest in purchasing individual items from all over the web.
-I don’t enjoy shopping this way: buy, wait, unpack, find out it’s not “right,” request return/refund, repack, take to shipping carrier, start all over again.
+I don’t enjoy shopping this way: buy, wait, unpack, find out it’s not “right,” request return/refund, repack, take to the shipping carrier, and start over again.
 I prefer to see options in-store — ready to try, fall in love with, and buy/take home immediately.

 One day soon, I believe we’ll walk the aisles at Target or any local store for home/living goods and be able to shop a wide variety of meditation cushions.
-From a classic tatami mat to a fiber stuffed bolster, or a high-end resin design at your local boutique, it’s a matter of time before seating in support of self-awareness becomes mainstream.
+From a classic tatami mat to a fiber-stuffed bolster or a high-end resin design at your local boutique, it’s a matter of time before seating in support of self-awareness becomes mainstream.

 Mindfulness is already there.

 Last Fall, when I was shopping at Target, I noticed they had a prominent book section on mindfulness for kids.
 It was a happy discovery and a hopeful indication of my daughters' future world.
 At that time, my eldest daughter, Hazel, had been doing Cosmic Kids Yoga at home, and she really enjoyed the mindfulness "Zen Den" features (as did I).
 Her generation is growing up with mindfulness as a norm.
 Even if you don’t practice it yourself, you’re aware of what it is.
 This wasn’t so just ten years ago.
 As generations continue to evolve, merchants will need to reflect this newfound appreciation for methods and objects intended for stillness and self-care beyond beauty and aromatherapy.